Ronak-Malkan/Ronak-Verse/README-RASPBERRY-PI.md

 ## Overview

-This branch (`raspberry-pi`) contains deployment scripts optimized for Raspberry Pi 5 running at home behind a NAT router.
+This branch (`raspberry-pi`) contains deployment scripts optimized for Raspberry Pi 5 running at my home behind a NAT router.
 The main differences from the Digital Ocean deployment (on `main` branch) are:

 - **Dynamic IP management** using Cloudflare DDNS
 - **Cloudflare DNS-01 SSL challenges** (works behind NAT)